-With web applications now living in a mixture of on premises and cloud environments together with the ever changing cybersecurity threat landscape, security professionals are looking towards automating and augmenting manual penetration testing (pen testing) with automated web application security tools to keep up with the onslaught of new vulnerabilities.
-However, vulnerability scanning alone simply focuses on security vulnerabilities, and does not provide IT security teams the tools they need to track, manage and improve their security posture over time.
-Vulnerability management software focuses on doing just that — providing security teams with the much needed visibility and insight to manage and track vulnerabilities from discovery to remediation.
+With web applications now living in a mixture of on-premises and cloud environments together with the ever-changing cybersecurity threat landscape, security professionals are looking towards automating and augmenting manual penetration testing (pen testing) with automated web application security tools to keep up with the onslaught of new vulnerabilities.
+However, vulnerability scanning alone simply focuses on security vulnerabilities and does not provide IT security teams with the tools they need to track, manage and improve their security posture over time.
+Vulnerability management software focuses on doing just that – providing security teams with the much-needed visibility and insight to manage and track vulnerabilities from discovery to remediation.

 Fortunately, automated web application security and vulnerability management tools like Acunetix allow organizations to have the best of both worlds.
 With Acunetix, security teams can setup scheduled automated scans, to test for thousands of web application vulnerabilities and misconfigurations.

 However, Acunetix, unlike conventional vulnerability scanners, not only provides a list of scan results with remediation advice based on best practices, but also provides a suite of vulnerability management tools.

 One example of this is that once a vulnerability is found during a scan, Acunetix will automatically catalog it and assign it a status of Open.

 After the vulnerability gets fixed, Acunetix may be used to re-test the vulnerability to make sure it’s properly fixed, and then automatically marks it as Fixed, completing the vulnerability management lifecycle.